adtzlr/felupe/docs/examples/rubberspring.rst

    * export and plot the log. strain

 A `meshed three-dimensional geometry <../_static/mesh.vtk>`_ of a rubber-metal spring is loaded by an external axial and lateral displacement.
-A simplified elastic-to-rigid contact definition simulates the end stop caused by a steel plate.
+Simplified elastic-to-rigid contact definitions simulate the end stops caused by steel plates at the bottom and the top in direction :math:`z`.

 ..  code-block:: python